ruricolist/serapeum/reference.md

 make it immutable simply by switching out `defstruct` for `defstruct-read-only`.

-There are only three syntactic differences:
+There are only a few syntactic differences:

 1. To prevent accidentally inheriting mutable slots, `defstruct-read-only` does not allow inheritance.

+2. The `:type` option may not be used.

-2. The `:copier` option is disabled, because it would be useless.
+3. The `:copier` option is disabled, because it would be useless.

-3. Slot definitions can use slot options without having to provide an initform.
+4. Slot definitions can use slot options without having to provide an initform.
 In this case, any attempt to make an instance of the struct without providing a value for that slot will signal an error.